kohkimakimoto/workerphp/README.md

 }]);
 ```

-This is a job definition. `$worker->job` method has two arguments.
-The first is a name of job.
+This `$worker->job` method has two arguments.
+The first argument is name of job.
 It must be unique in all jobs.
-The second is an array that has some parameters for the job. `cron_time` is a schedule when to run the job.
+The second argument is an array that has some parameters. `cron_time` is a schedule when to run the job.
 It is a "cron expressions" string. `command` is a closure that is executed by the worker.

 You can run it.
 You will get messages like the below.